-Beginning with a rich question set: Are libraries a component of social wellbeing in resource poor geographies?
-If so, what practices to they employ? we launched this IMLS funded, three-year nation-wide research, resource, and education project in 2018.
+Beginning with a rich question set: Are libraries a component of social wellbeing in resource-poor geographies?
+If so, what practices do they employ?
+We launched this IMLS funded, three-year nation-wide research, resource, and education project in 2018.

 Beliefs that inform our work

 The project team came to this work with a set of beliefs that informed the way in which it was developed.
 As a group we reject the myth of objectivity and embrace the humanity of our subject and ourselves.
 We:

 - respect community life, in all its complexity and nuance,

 - make our data accessible and research transparent,

 - are driven by curiosity and humility in the face of data,

 - strive to bring value to our research subjects, not continue a legacy of extraction that has damaged so many of our subject communities.

 More than 16,000 public library facilities can be found across the country, in towns and neighborhoods of all sizes–testaments to the power of collective action and togetherness.
 Libraries are a trick so astonishing that lifelong users still express a sense of wonder and delight in them.
 Well known is how the work of librarians unlocks cooperative resource sharing potential; still underappreciated is how the social connection role they play unlocks broader security and support dynamics that impact broadly on wellbeing.
 The way they do this is long term and tailored to both the people and the place.
 We describe it as pathways to wellbeing.